GabeGustafson/ColorPong/README.md

 # ColorPong
-This Website allows you to play a game of Color Pong.
+This Website was made with P5 and allows you to play a game of Color Pong.

 Rules:
 1. Move the paddle up and down with the mouse.
 You can also move sideways while staying within the lines.